Humidity and COPD

-Although it may feel like the humid air is heavier, that’s not really the case.
-Still, most people would agree that it feels harder to breathe when it’s humid out.
+Although it may feel like the humid air is heavier, that is not really the case.
+Still, most people would agree that it feels harder to breathe when it is humid out.

 Humidity may affect people with COPD for a few reasons.
 For example, moist air can make the nose feel stuffy, which can make breathing difficult.
 Also, humidity often occurs when the weather is warm.
 The combination of humidity and heat means your body has to work harder to cool down and maintain normal body temperature.

 People with COPD are already working hard to breathe.
-With high humidity levels and heat, you are using even more energy and have increased work of breathing.
+With high humidity levels and heat, you are using even more energy and effort to breathe.
 Using more energy requires the need for more oxygen.
-The result may be increased shortness of breath, fatigue, and decreased oxygen levels.
+The result may be increased shortness of breath, fatigue and decreased oxygen levels.

 Humidity also allows common allergens to grow, especially mold.
 People with COPD have sensitive airways, and various allergens may trigger an increase in symptoms.
 Increased mold in the air can lead to an allergic reaction and narrowing of the airways in people with COPD.

-Why Is It Difficult to Breath in Certain Types of Weather?
+Why is it Difficult to Breathe in Certain Types of Weather?

 Certain types of weather tend to increase symptoms of COPD.
 That’s because extreme temperatures and humidity levels stress the body and cause it to work harder.

-As the body works harder to stay cool, heart rate, oxygen consumption, and respiratory rate might increase, which can lead to feelings of breathlessness.
-Breathing hot air can also cause bronchospasm in people that have COPD.
+As the body works harder to stay cool, heart rate, oxygen consumption and respiratory rate might increase, which can lead to feelings of breathlessness.
+Breathing hot air can also cause bronchospasm in people who have COPD.

 It’s not just hot weather that can be a problem for people with COPD.
 Dry, cold air can also cause a flare-up of COPD symptoms.
 If the air is too dry or cold, it can also trigger bronchospasm.
 Excessive wind and high pollen counts can also have an impact on breathing.

-Usually, people with COPD breath best in lower levels of humidity.
-Levels of about 40 percent humidity both indoor and outdoor are ideal.
+Usually, people with COPD breathe best in lower levels of humidity.
+Levels of about 40% humidity both indoor and outdoor are ideal.

 High Humidity COPD Symptoms